-- October 2017: Dominion Energy entered into a guarantee agreement to support a portion of Atlantic Coast Pipeline's obligation under a \$3.4 billion revolving credit facility with a stated maturity date of October 2021.
+- In March 2020, Dominion Energy completed the acquisition from Southern to acquire its 5% membership interest in Atlantic Coast Pipeline and its 100% ownership interest in Pivotal LNG, Inc., for \$184 million in aggregate, plus certain purchase price adjustments.xiii - In July 2020, as a result of the continued permitting delays, growing legal uncertainties and the need to incur significant capital expenditures to maintain project timing before such uncertainties could be resolved, Dominion Energy and Duke Energy announced the cancellation of the Atlantic Coast Pipeline Project.xiv - On July 5, 2020, JP Morgan reported on the cancellation of the ACP, leading to a debt increase of \$950 million for Dominion and \$850 million for Duke Energy. - JP Morgan estimated a 3.5 percent to 4 percent negative earnings impact against Dominion and Duke for foregone equity in allowance for funds used during construction and incremental expenses for consolidated project debt.xv - In 2020, net income attributable to Dominion Energy decreased \$1.8 billion, primarily due to charges presented in discontinued operations associated with the cancellation of the Atlantic Coast Pipeline Project and related portions of the Supply Header Project.
+The Supply Header Project was a project previously intended for Dominion Energy Transmission, Inc. (DETI) to provide approximately 1,500,000 Dths of firm transportation service to various customer in connection with the Atlantic Coast Pipeline Project xvi - In 2020, net income from discontinued operations including noncontrolling interests decreased \$2.6 billion, primarily due to charges associated with the cancellation of the Atlantic Coast Pipeline Project and related portions of the Supply Header Project.xvii - In addition, Dominion Energy recorded equity earnings (losses) of \$(2.3) billion, \$117 million and \$67 million in 2020, 2019 and 2018, respectively, in discontinued operations related to its investment in Atlantic Coast Pipeline.xviii - Fully impaired the related asset under construction which resulted in an equity method loss to Dominion Energy of \$2.3 billion.
+In connection with Dominion Energy's decision to sell substantially all of its gas transmission and storage operations, which it determined to be a strategic shift, Dominion Energy has reflected the results of its equity method investment in Atlantic Coast Pipeline as discontinued operations in its Consolidated Statements of Income.xix - Dominion recorded a current liability due to the Atlantic Coast Pipeline in 2020 of \$1.052 billion.xx - In October 2017, Dominion Energy entered into a guarantee agreement to support a portion of Atlantic Coast Pipeline's obligation under a \$3.4 billion revolving credit facility with a stated maturity date of October 2021.
 Atlantic Coast Pipeline informed Dominion Energy it intends to terminate and repay the outstanding balance of the revolving credit facility in the first quarter of 2021.
 As of December 31, 2020, Atlantic Coast Pipeline had borrowed \$1.8 billion against the revolving credit facility.
 In July 2020, the capacity of the revolving credit facility was reduced from \$3.4 billion to \$1.9 billion.
-Dominion Energy's Consolidated Balance Sheets include a liability of \$6 million and \$14 million associated with this guarantee agreement at December 31, 2020 and 2019, respectively. - March 2020: Dominion Energy completed the acquisition from Southern to acquire its 5% membership interest in Atlantic Coast Pipeline and its 100% ownership interest in Pivotal LNG, Inc., for \$184 million in aggregate, plus certain purchase price adjustments. - July 2020: as a result of the continued permitting delays, growing legal uncertainties and the need to incur significant capital expenditures to maintain project timing before such uncertainties could be resolved, Dominion Energy and Duke Energy announced the cancellation of the Atlantic Coast Pipeline Project. - July 5, 2020: JP Morgan reported on the cancellation of the ACP, leading to a debt increase of \$950 million for Dominion and \$850 million for Duke Energy.
+Dominion Energy's Consolidated Balance Sheets include a liability of \$6 million and \$14 million associated with this guarantee agreement at December 31, 2020 and 2019, respectively.\xii

-- July 5 2020: JP Morgan estimated a 3.5 percent to 4 percent negative earnings impact against Dominion and Duke for foregone equity in allowance for funds used during construction and incremental expenses for consolidated project debt. - 2020: Net income attributable to Dominion Energy decreased \$1.8 billion, primarily due to charges presented in discontinued operations associated with the cancellation of the Atlantic Coast Pipeline Project and related portions of the Supply Header Project.
-The Supply Header Project was a project previously intended for Dominion Energy Transmission, Inc. (DETI) to provide approximately 1,500,000 Dths of firm transportation service to various customer in connection with the Atlantic Coast Pipeline Project. - 2020: Net income from discontinued operations including noncontrolling interests decreased \$2.6 billion, primarily due to charges associated with the cancellation of the Atlantic Coast Pipeline Project and related portions of the Supply Header Project. - 2020: In addition, Dominion Energy recorded equity earnings (losses) of \$(2.3) billion, \$117 million and \$67 million in 2020, 2019 and 2018, respectively, in discontinued operations related to its investment in Atlantic Coast Pipeline. - 2020: Fully impaired the related asset under construction which resulted in an equity method loss to Dominion Energy of \$2.3 billion.
-In connection with Dominion Energy's decision to sell substantially all of its gas transmission and storage operations, which it determined to be a strategic shift, Dominion Energy has reflected the results of its equity method investment in Atlantic Coast Pipeline as discontinued operations in its Consolidated Statements of Income. - 2020: Dominion recorded a current liability due to the Atlantic Coast Pipeline in 2020 of \$1.052 billion. - 2020: Net income declined nearly 130% to a net loss of about \$401 billion in 2020, primarily due to charges presented in discontinued operations associated with the cancellation of the Atlantic Coast Pipeline Project and related portions of the Supply Header Project.
+Net income declined nearly 130% to a net loss of about \$401 billion in 2020, primarily due to charges presented in discontinued operations associated with the cancellation of the Atlantic Coast Pipeline Project and related portions of the Supply Header Project.xxii

-Risks Facing Dominion's Investors and Lenders
+Risks to Dominion's Investors and Lenders

-2020: Dominion Energy's heavy parent-debt load will not only weigh on the holding company's credit ratings but may also hurt its ability to support growth at its utility subsidiaries with equity contributions.
+Dominion Energy's heavy parent-debt load will not only weigh on the holding company's credit ratings. but may also hurt its ability to support growth at its utility subsidiaries with equity contributions.